byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 The script will then collect your design and XDC files as specified in the `.xpr` file and copy them into the directory it just created.
 It will also create a `Makefile` there for you.
 Note: if the destination directory exists it will fail and tell you to delete the destination directory and try again.

+### 1.1.2 Manually Collecting Your Files
+If you don't have your .xpr file, you will need to find the needed project files and copy them into a directory in your repo (`/home/myusername/220-myusername/Labs/Lab5` for example).
+The files you will need include anything required to build the project and would be:
+- All the SystemVerilog and Verilog files you used (do NOT include testbench files)
+- Your .xdc file
+- A copy of the Makefile in /home/myusername/220-myusername/Setup_And_Tutorials/bin/Makefile` So, (a) create a specific directory for the lab (like `/home/myusername/220-myusername/Labs/Lab5`) and (b) find those and copy all the above files into that directory.
+NOTE: they cannot be inside subdirectories - they all need to be together in that directory for Symbiflow to find them.

+### 1.1.3 Editing Your Makefile
-3. Now, go to that destination directory (`cd ~/220-myusername/Labs/Lab5`).
-Take a minute to check to convince yourself that all the files got copied correctly over.
-Also, look to see if any testbench files (the ones provided by the professor to help test your circuit) got copied overl  If they did, delete them now using `rm`.
+Now, go to your lab directory (`cd ~/220-myusername/Labs/Lab5`) and take a minute to check to convince yourself that all the files you need are there.
+Also, look to see if any testbench files (the ones provided by the professor to help test your circuit) are there.
+If there are testbench files, delete them now using `rm`.

-4. Now open up the file there called `Makefile` and edit it.
+Now open up the file there called `Makefile` and edit it.
 There is a variable called TOP in the Makefile which defines the name of your top-level **module** in your design.
 Change that line to match your design's top level module before saving.
+NOTE: this is NOT a file name, it is the name of the top level module in your design hierarchy.

-5. Also note that there is a variable called XDC which defines the name of your .xdc **file** - change that to match your file name.
+Also note that there is a variable called XDC which defines the name of your .xdc **file** - change that to match your file name.
-6. Finally - as mentioned above, there should be no testbench files in this directory.
-All you should have are your design files (.sv and .v files) and your constraint file (.xdc file).
-If any testbench .sv files were copied by the `collectFiles` program into this directory, delete them now.

 ## 1.2 Running Symbiflow On Your Lab Files
 Now you are ready to actually run Symbiflow on your lab files.